Progressive Youth (Croatia): Integration with political parties

 As the Progressive Youth members were returning to Croatia-Slavonia in the late 1890s, the movement was taking on the role of an opposition movement contributing to a realignment of political parties in the country.
 In that respect, they urged others to prioritise cooperation of South Slavic peoples over the Croatian state right.
 In January 1902, the Progressive Youth relaunched Hrvatska misao in Zagreb.
 The most significant contributors were Radić, Heimerl, Lorković, and Korporić, as well as Milivoj Dežman and Milan Krištof.
 The same month, following a heavy defeat at the 1901 Croatian parliamentary election, the Independent People's Party and the Party of Rights decided to merge, forming the Croatian Party of Rights (Hrvatska stranka prava, HSP).
 (Note: The party was initially named the Croatian Opposition (Hrvatska oporba) and renamed the HSP in September 1902.)
 The Progressive Youth welcomed the development and promised cooperation but declined to join the new party.
 The HSP elected Radić the party secretary.
 The merger followed the 1895 split in the Party of Rights when the Frankists, as hardline advocates of Starčević's political views, left to form the Pure Party of Rights and seven years of fighting between the mainstream and the dissidents.

 In August 1902, the Hungarian government arranged the reprinting of the article Serbs and Croats, originally published by Nikola Stojanović in Serbia, to incite ethnic hatred between the Croats and the Serbs.
 The article, reprinted by the Zagreb-based Srbobran newspaper of the Serb Independent Party (Srpska samostalna stranka, SSS), threatened extermination of the Croats through assimilation by the Serbs.
 In his text, Stojanović welcomed the work of the Progressive Youth, claiming it helped the process of assimilation.
 The ensuing riots targeting Serb businesses and homes in Zagreb were led by the Frankists and only incited further by the police.
 While Radić condemned the riots, the Progressive Youth publicly only denounced the article and stayed silent on the riots.
 This led to a pause in cooperation with the former Serb Academic Youth members.
 Pribićević and Banjanin, as prominent members of the Serb Academic Youth, had asked the SSS to admit them, only to be rejected by the party.
 During the riots, Khuen-Héderváry ordered the publication of Srbobran to stop.
 The party resumed its publishing in December 1902 as the Novi srbobran following a change of its ideology away from cooperation with the Hungarians towards the ideas of the progressives.
 Pribićević was appointed the party secretary, and he and Banjanin became the newspaper's editors.
-The following month, i.e. in January 1903, the Progressive Youth became a part of the HSP.
+In January 1903, the Progressive Youth became a part of the HSP.